Seahawks cornerback Shaquill Griffin on final Washington pass play: ‘I won’t let that happen again’

 Cornerbacks typically like it best when they are put in man coverage situations, which many view as a sign that their coaches trust they can win a one-on-one battle with an opposing receiver.

 Seattle rookie Shaquill Griffin was no different when the call came in Sunday as Washington faced a first-and-10 at the Seattle 39 with 1:24 left.
-With the Seahawks clinging to a 14-10 lead — the only lead the team had all day, gained 10 seconds earlier on a Doug Baldwin 30-yard touchdown catch and run — Griffin was asked to play press man coverage on Washington’s Josh Doctson.
+With the Seahawks clinging to a 14-10 lead — gained 10 seconds earlier on a Doug Baldwin 30-yard touchdown catch and run — Griffin was asked to play press man coverage on Washington’s Josh Doctson.

 “I definitely appreciated (head coach) Pete (Carroll) for having so much confidence in me and that’s something I take pride in,’’ Griffin said Monday.
 “And you know that’s something I never want to do is let my coach or my team down.’’